jsta/jsta.github.io/about.md

 title: About
 ---

 This site serves as the personal homepage of , *Joseph Stachelek*.
-You can follow him [@jjstache](https://twitter.com/jjstache).

 His work can be found on: